bbauska/W3Cx-5of5/README.md

 latitude and it displays the map centered on the current position and also displays the surface address.

-So, here we go.
+Here we go.

-So, I&apos;m located near Antibes in the south of France.
+I&apos;m located near Antibes in the south of France.

 You can also work with remote data.
 So in this code, I&apos;m just sending what we call an Ajax request to a remote server to get a list of